• Home

 • Affordability Target: Using condominium-style village ownership, communities will be built with a strict commitment to meeting local/provincial affordability pricing targets for new homes (est. $300-$400k per unit).

 • Governments Want This: Discussions with local municipal and county officials in eastern Ontario confirmed unanimous support.
-Tangible contributions include: waiving development fees, potential surplus land acquisition, variances etc. from official plans, including exclusion from housing limits.
+Tangible contributions include: waiving development fees, potential surplus land acquisition, variances etc. from official plans, including exclusion from total housing limits built into municipal housing projections.

-• Potential to access support from senior levels of government: with a focus on housing sustainability, affordability, and with an emphasis on vulnerable cohorts (e.g. seniors, single parents, young couples), the project aligns with countless policy objectives of the provincial and federal government including as housing, economic development and socio-economic well-being.
+• Potential to access support from senior levels of government: with a focus on housing sustainability, affordability, and with an emphasis on vulnerable cohorts (e.g. seniors, single parents, young couples renting), the project aligns with countless policy objectives of the provincial and federal government including affordable housing, (rural) economic development and socio-economic well-being.
+For instance, first-time homebuyers would have access to rebates of 100% of both federal and provincial sales tax (HST).

-The initial proof-of-concept will be built on a well-defined site in North Grenville.
-Neighbouring municipalities have already expressed strong interest.
+The initial proof-of-concept will be built on a well-defined site in the northern part of the United Counties of Leeds and Grenville.
+Municipalities within the County have expressed strong interest in welcoming the Village to their municipality.

-• Location: X-burb on the southern edge of Ottawa with local amenities already in place and support from local government secured.
+• Location: X-burb on the southern edge of Ottawa with local amenities already in place and support from local governments secured.

-• Access & Services: The sites have direct entrance onto main county roads, and electrical service and capacity is available on these roads.
+• Access & Services: The sites have direct entrance onto main county/municipal roads, and electrical service and capacity is available on site.

 Scalability and Next Steps